 - a.
 Description.
 Include the location of all existing and planned activities, facilities, features, and attributes (e.g., baseball diamonds, tennis courts). - b.
 Detailed Map of Property.
 The map or drawing should be of sufficient scale to identify the relationship of the project activities to the property.
 Determine the property boundary, size (i.e., acres, square feet) and location of the affected property (e.g., maps, photographs, sketches). - c.
 Ownership and Property Type.
-Ownership (e.g., city, borough, state), type of property

-(e.g., park, recreation, refuge, historic), and applicable information relating to the ownership of the land (e.g., lease, easement, covenants, restrictions, conditions, including forfeiture).
+Ownership (e.g., city, borough, state), type of property (e.g., park, recreation, refuge, historic), and applicable information relating to the ownership of the land (e.g., lease, easement, covenants, restrictions, conditions, including forfeiture). - d.

-- d.
 Property Function.
 Include current and planned activities (e.g., baseball, swimming, tennis, golf). - e.
 Access.
 Access (e.g., pedestrian, vehicular) and usage (e.g., approximate number of users, visitors a year). - 2.
 Project Effect Discussion.
 Discuss how the project will affect the property, including direct and indirect effects.
 Provide enough information to determine whether each type of Section 4(f) use may occur (permanent, adverse temporary occupancy, and constructive). - 3.
 Section 106 Finding.
-If the property is on or eligible for listing on the National Register of Historic Places (NRHP), discuss what Section 106 finding the Professionally Qualified Individual (PQI) determined applies to the project (i.e., no historic properties affected, no adverse effect, adverse effect) and provide the Section 106 finding concurrence from the SHPO or THPO.
+If the property is on or eligible for listing on the NRHP, discuss what Section 106 finding the Professionally Qualified Individual (PQI) determined applies to the project (i.e., no historic properties affected, no adverse effect, adverse effect) and provide the Section 106 finding concurrence from the SHPO or THPO (Refer to EPM Chapter 10 for more information on the PQI).
+Finding of effect letters must be reviewed by the NEPA Program Manager prior to distribution if the letter contains 4(f) specific language for the SHPO in their role as the OWJ.

-The consultation with the NEPA Program Manager is required before continuing the Section 4(f) project work.
-For example, this consultation is required before DOT&PF consults with the OWJ over a Section 4(f) resource.
+Consultation with the NEPA Program Manager is required before DOT&PF consults with the OWJ over a Section 4(f) resource.
 The consultation must include sufficient information for the NEPA Program Manager to determine: